-Some of the questions are marked using levels of response mark schemes.
-For these, the level descriptor represents performance at the top of the level.
+Some of the questions are marked using level of response.
+For these, the level description represents performance at the top of the level.

 For levels of response marking you should:

-- award a mark at the top of the level if all criteria in the level are met - consider the level descriptors across the full range, bearing in mind that it is not necessary for a candidate to give a faultless performance for maximum marks to be awarded within any single category. - award marks on a 'best-fit' basis; thus, compensation between higher and lower achievement for different criteria is acceptable.
+- award a mark at the top of the level if all criteria in the level are met - consider the level descriptions across the full range, bearing in mind that it is not necessary for a candidate to give a faultless performance for maximum marks to be awarded within any single category - award marks on a 'best-fit' basis; thus, compensation between higher and lower achievement for different criteria is acceptable.